SvenKlimpel/SwiftHexColorConverter/README.md

-#  🔥Easy extension of Color to use hexCodes in Swift
+#  🔥Easy extension of Color to use convert HexColors to UIColors in Swift
 ## This simple extension makes it possible to use hexCodes while programmingin Swift.
 I did not create it myself (just asked chatGPT lol) , but wanted to share it on my profile to make it more easily accesible

 ### 🎨 Where to find some cool Colourpalettes: